Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-data-jpa-with-azure-mysql.md

 ## Summary

-In this tutorial, you created a sample Java application that uses Spring Data to store and retrieve information in an Azure MySQL database using JDBC.
+In this tutorial, you created a sample Java application that uses Spring Data to store and retrieve information in an Azure MySQL database using JPA.

 For more information about using Azure with Java, see the [Azure for Java Developers] and the [Java Tools for Visual Studio Team Services].